-List controls included in the contract.
-Detailed cross-references should be given to the subsection dealing with the item involved; e.g. unit start interlocks, low flow to guide bearing cooling, low flow to shaft seal lubrication, etc.
+In this subclause, list controls are included in the contract.
+Detailed cross-references should be given to the subsection dealing with the item involved; e.g., unit start interlocks, low flow to guide bearing cooling, low flow to shaft seal lubrication, etc.